eToro vs IG | Which Broker Is Best for UK Investors in 2026?

 Is eToro or IG Easier to Use on Mobile and Desktop?

 eToro’s interface is highly intuitive, with a mobile app designed for beginners.
 IG’s mobile and desktop platforms are more complex but extremely powerful.
 Ease of use clearly favours eToro, while IG delivers depth and flexibility for advanced, experienced investors.
+That said, IG is still manageable for newer traders — I look at how well IG works for beginners separately.

 Which Has Better Research and Educational Resources?